orientechnologies/orientjs/README.md

 Later in 2014, codemix refactored the library to make it easier to extend and maintain, and introduced an API similar to [nano](https://github.com/dscape/nano).
 The result is so different from the original codebase that it warranted its own name and npm package.
 This also gave us the opportunity to switch to semantic versioning.

+On June 2015 Orient Technologies company adopted the oriento driver and renamed it as OrientJS.

 # Notes for contributors